Civil danger warning: Winter weather-related civil danger warnings

+Public safety-related civil danger warnings

 On May 26, 2019, storms part of a major tornado outbreak flooded the Arkansas River to record high levels.
-The following day, the Arkansas Emergency Management Agency issued a civil danger warning alerting residents of the closure of McLean Bottom, a levee in Logan County, and its surrounding roads due to forecasted additional flooding.
+The next day (May 27, 2019), the Arkansas Emergency Management Agency issued a civil danger warning alerting residents of the closure of McLean Bottom (a levee in Logan County) and its surrounding roads due to forecasted additional flooding.